johnnyboustany/Bloom-Filter-Recommender/README.md

 ./run --gui

-Then in the REPL:
-1. Load the bloom filters using "load_bf fish", which will output a list of fish.
+load_bf fish

-2. Find matches for a specific fish from the list using "similar_bf similar_bf [num of matches] [first part of fish name] [desired tank size in gallons]"
+similar_bf similar_bf [num of matches] [first part of fish name] [desired tank size in gallons]

+Notes:
+- "load_bf fish" will output a list of fish.
+- similar_bf finds a specified number of matches for a fish, given a tank size.

 ### Testing
 JUnit tests were written to test the functionality of the bloom filter implemented